On this page

 A filling is used to treat a small hole, or cavity, in a tooth.
 To repair a cavity, a dentist removes the decayed tooth tissue and then fills the space with a filling material.Back to top

-When a tooth is exposed to acid frequently—for example, if you eat or drink often, especially foods or drinks containing sugar and starches—the repeated cycles of acid attacks cause the enamel to continue to lose minerals.
+When a tooth is repeatedly exposed to acid, such as when you frequently consume food or drink high in sugar and starches, the enamel continues to lose minerals.
 A white spot may appear where minerals have been lost.
 This is a sign of early decay.

-There are several types of filling material currently available to repair cavities, including tooth- colored (composite) fillings and silver-colored (amalgam) fillings.
-Composite resin materials are increasingly used to fill teeth because many people prefer tooth-colored fillings and because composites continue to improve.
+Although it’s best to prevent a cavity, a cavity can be fixed.
+There are several types of filling materials used to repair cavities, including tooth-colored (composite) fillings and silver-colored (amalgam) fillings.
+Composite resin materials are increasingly used by dentists to fill teeth because many people prefer tooth-colored fillings and because composites continue to improve.

 - U.S. Food and Drug Administration (FDA): Dental Amalgam